-In Normal mode, the DSP56603 starts to fetch instructions beginning with the address P:\$0400 in the internal bootstrap ROM.
-The code programmed into the Program ROM tests MODA, MODB, and MODC bits in the OMR to determine the exact operating mode.
-For bootstrapping on the DSP56603, the value on the MODD pin is ignored, and the MD bit is a "don't care" bit.
-Following completion of bootstrapping, instructions are fetched from the location determined by the values on the MODA, MODB, and MODC pins.
+In Normal mode, the DSP56602 starts to fetch instructions beginning with the address P:\$0400 in the internal bootstrap ROM.
+The code programmed into the Program ROM tests the MA, MB, MC, and MD bits in the OMR to determine the exact operating mode.
+Following completion of bootstrapping, instructions are fetched from the location determined by the values on the MODA, MODB, MODC, and MODD pins.